kryptokrona/kryptokrona-utils/README.md

 #### generateKeyImagePrimative(publicSpendKey, privateSpendKey, outputIndex, derivation)

 The same as generateKeyImage, but allows you to reuse a derivation you have previously created, instead of re-deriving it.
+Returns [keyImage, privateEphemeral].

-#### createTransaction(ourKeys, transfers, ourOutputs, randomOuts, mixin, feeAmount, [paymentId], [unlockTime])
+#### createTransaction(transfers, ourOutputs, randomOuts, mixin, feeAmount, [paymentId], [unlockTime])

 *Documentation In Progress*